 The world changes on a daily basis.
-The Department of Foreign Affairs has up-to-date advice on staying safe and healthy abroad.
+Foreign, Commonwealth & Development Office has up-to-date advice on staying safe and healthy abroad.
 Their website gives useful advice for countries throughout the world, including safety and security, local laws and customs, entry requirements, natural disasters, political situations, health alerts (inclusive of the latest information regarding Coronavirus) and crime information, as well as what to do if something does go wrong.
-For the most recent information check https://travelaware.campaign.gov.uk/ and follow @FCOtraveland and Facebook.com/fcotravel.
+For the most recent information check https://travelaware.campaign.gov.uk/ and follow @FCDOtravelGovUK and Facebook.com/fcdotravel.

 Keep informed of current travel health news by visiting https://travelhealthpro.org.uk/.